-5.2.
-Right to Protection
+5.2 Right to Protection

+Victims of THB are entitled under certain conditions to specific measures that ensure the victim's right to protection.
 According to Albanian legislation, victims of trafficking have the right to be protected before, during and after the criminal proceedings.
-Victims' personal data must be collected, processed and stored according to the relevant data protection laws.
+Victims' data must be collected, processed and stored according to the relevant data protection laws26.

-The Office of the National Anti-Trafficking Coordinator (ONAC) manages a Database for Victims of Trafficking.
+The Office of the National Anti-Trafficking Coordinator (ONATC) manages a Database for Victims of Trafficking.
 The Database is part of the Total Information Management System (TIMS), which guarantees case information.
 The database complies with the national regulations on confidentiality and protection of sensitive information.